rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Testausdokumentti.md

 To some extent one can call running the game and looking for problems when things are happening in real time or going through the replays manually exploratory testing.
 This was done a lot.

 The main and only testing is done on the replay files that are generated after every game is run.
-Through out this project I have generated a total of X replays.
+Through out this project I have generated a total of around 500 replays.

 For presenting the final test results I have used the replays of the latest version of the bot and latest patch in the actual of sc2.

-I have divided the test results by replay cataloging each folder with different difficulties of default bots.
+I have divided the test results by replay cataloging by opening strategy and race of default elite/veryhard bots.
+This is the hardest bot that does not cheat.
+Also the default bots even within the same difficulty have different strategies so it simulates wider range of playstyle.

 #### Empirical testing results

+There are a total of X replays uploaded to the final submit.

 Insert screenshot here later.

 #### Runnable test program How can the tests be repeated

+The main.py from tests folder is the program that one runs.
+However from command line it instantly runs and quits.
+So it doesn't run the result.
+Using visual studio code was not a not a problem.